redpanda-data/connect/README.md

 [![godoc for jeffail/benthos][1]][2]
 [![goreportcard for jeffail/benthos][3]][4]

-Benthos is a messaging bridge service that supports a wide and growing list of input and output protocols, helping you to connect pipeline components across diverse platforms with ease.
+Benthos is a service that reads messages from any sources and writes them to any sinks.
+It bridges services and tools together in ways that can simplify your platform or reduce development time.

-A range of internal buffer strategies are available, allowing you to select a balance between latency, protection against back pressure and file based persistence, or nothing at all (direct bridge).
+A range of optional buffer strategies are available, allowing you to select a balance between latency, protection against back pressure and file based persistence, or nothing at all (direct bridge).